PaddlePaddle/book/image_classification/README.en.md

     feeding=feeding)
 ```

 Here is an example log after training for one pass.
-The average error rates are 0.6875 on training set and 0.8852 on validation set.
+The average error rates are 0.6875 on the training set and 0.8852 on the validation set.

 ```text
 Pass 0, Batch 0, Cost 2.473182, {'classification_error_evaluator': 0.9140625}